 There are dogs bred for chasing and cornering lions (the fearless Rhodesion Ridgeback), dogs bred for protection (Akita Inu) and even dogs bred for no other reason than for cuddles!
 (Coton De Tulear).

 It's close call between these weird dog breeds as they all look fantastic to me!
-But, if I had to choose, then I think my favourite would have to be the Bedlington Terrier.
+But, if I had to choose, then I think my favorite would have to be the Bedlington Terrier.
 It would be like having two pets in one - a lamb and a dog!

 The Chinese Crested is a lively, alert, energetic breed that makes an excellent companion, and their size fits just about any environment.
 They make for lively company, but also like relaxing around their owners.
 They’re almost always up for playing, making them fun, interactive pets.